SvenGroot/Ookii.CommandLine/src/Samples/Parser/README.md

-﻿# Parser sample
+# Parser sample

 This sample shows the basic functionality of Ookii.CommandLine.
-It shows you have to define a number of arguments with different types and options, and how to easily parse them.
-It then prints the value of the supplied arguments.
+It shows you how to define a number of arguments with different types and options, and how to parse them.
+It then prints the value of the supplied arguments (it does nothing else).

 The sample contains detailed information about every step it takes, so it should be a good learning resource to get started.
-Check [ProgramArguments.cs](ProgramArguments.cs) for the details, and [Program.cs](Program.cs) for the main function.
+Check [ProgramArguments.cs](ProgramArguments.cs) for the arguments, and [Program.cs](Program.cs) for the main function.

-This sample prints the following usage help, when invoked with the "-Help" argument:
+This sample prints the following usage help, when invoked with the `-Help` argument:

 ```text
 Sample command line application.
 The application parses the command line and prints the results,